SonaaRajagopal/Traffic-Optimization-at-Intersection/README.md

   <br><br>

-Sure!
-Here's a slightly expanded version of the **📄 License** section to give more clarity on what the MIT License allows and encourages.
-This is especially useful for open-source projects on GitHub:

----

 ## 📄 License

-This project is licensed under the **MIT License** — a permissive open-source license that allows anyone to use, modify, distribute, and even sell copies of the software, as long as the original license and copyright notice are included.
+This project is licensed under the [MIT License](LICENSE) : a permissive open-source license that allows anyone to use, modify, distribute, and even sell copies of the software, as long as the original license and copyright notice are included.

 ### ✅ What You Can Do: